About Council Meetings

 Attending Meetings of Council

-Meetings are only closed to the public, and therefore not live streamed on the website, when topics of a confidential nature are being discussed, such as an individual's financial circumstances, a particular staff member or legal matters.
+Meetings are only closed when topics of a confidential nature are being discussed, such as an individual's financial circumstances, a particular staff member, commercial in confidence or legal matters.

 A petition is a document containing the names, signatures and addresses of a group of people who have a common cause to bring to the attention of their Elected Representatives.